 5. Choose hotels which provide cribs

-There are plenty of accommodations which provide cribs, so why waste money, space and time on packing or renting one, when you can simply opt for baby-friendly hotels and apartments?
+There are plenty of accommodations that provide cribs, so why waste money, space and time on packing or renting one, when you can simply opt for baby-friendly hotels and apartments?
 When booking, check with the hotel or apartment if they provide it and if there’s extra cost to it.